 Who should attend JFIT?

-JFIT is available to Reynolds School freshmen who are pre-journalism majors, planning to declare a specific journalism major in one of the following emphases:
+JFIT is required for all Reynolds School first-year students who are pre-journalism majors, planning to declare a specific journalism major in one of the following emphases:

 - News, broadcasting and documentary